zhtsu/DemoSurvivors/README.md

 # Demo Survivors
-A Vampire Survivor like game made by Godot Engine
+A Vampire Survivors like game made by Godot Engine

+## Environment

+- Windows 11
+- Godot 4.0.3

 ## Screenshots